William Hill Sites

 What is Wimbledon?

-Wimbledon is the British variant of the four major tennis tournaments hosted every year by the ATP Professional Tennis Tour.
+Wimbledon is the British edition of the four major tennis tournaments hosted every year by the ATP Professional Tennis Tour.
 Others, The Australian, US and French Open, are played on clay and hard courts, while Wimbledon is the only major still played on the traditional grass surface.

-It is hosted at the All-England Lawn Tennis Club in Wimbledon, London, and has been played since 1877, every year attracting huge crowds that come to see the best tennis players in the world.
+It is hosted at the All-England Lawn Tennis Club in Wimbledon, London, and has been played since 1877, every year attracting huge crowds that flock to see the best tennis players in the world.

-The oldest tennis tournament in existence, Wimbledon was also the birthplace of the modern game with rules that have remained largely unchanged since 1877.
+The oldest tennis tournament in existence, Wimbledon was also the birthplace of the modern game, with rules that have remained largely unchanged since 1877.

 Where and when is the Wimbledon Championship being played?